Your Road Map to Breaking Free From Chronic Pain

 Mount Sinai health podcast the road to resilience

-2. Use the 2 point pain rule to begin to increase your activity level.
+2. Build space around your pain to retrain the threshold.
+Use the 2 point pain rule to begin to increase your activity level.
 You can do anything you want a long as you stay within 2 points of your starting level of pain.
 If pain starts to increase to that point, stop.
 Rest for 15-20 minutes.
 If that doesn't work then stop the activity.
 This concept is called the envelope of function.
-By respecting the boundary in the "survival brain" you will be able to do more after about 2-3 more tries
+By respecting the boundary in the "survival brain" you will be able to do more after about 2-3 more tries.
+Sit with your sensations.
+Don’t push through.
+Otherwise your brain will keep turning up the volume to grab your consious brain’s attention.

 Breath Counting 3 minute “brain-body reset” (you tube)

-4. Begin a body scan practice to begin to remap your brain and to grow a healthy brain-body connection.
+4. Begin a body scan practice to begin to remap your brain, reframe sensations and to grow a healthy brain-body connection.

 Soma Healing 45 minute body scan mediation (you tube)